 - Art History elective at 3000 level

-- ARTH 5000 Senior Art History Research
+- ARTH 5000 Senior Art History Research Or

-or

-ARTH 5010 - Senior Art History Research Honors
+- ARTH 5010 Senior Art History Research Honors And

-- and

 - ARTH 5450 Senior Seminar: Methodologies of Art History

-Notes: It is strongly recommend that one year of college-level study (normally two courses) in a foreign language to be determined in consultation with Art History faculty (French or German is strongly advised for students considering graduate level study in Art History) is completed for those students intending to go on to graduate programs in Art History.
+Note: It is strongly recommended that one year of collegelevel study (normally two courses) in a foreign language to be determined in consultation with Art History faculty (French or German is strongly advised for students considering graduate level study in Art History) is completed for those students intending to go on to graduate programs in Art History.

 ART 1100: Visual Art for Non-Majors does not satisfy any requirements towards the Art History major.

 Minor Requirements: Studio Arts

 The Studio Arts minor requires seven (7) courses distributed in the following manner:

 - ART 1130 Drawing

 - ART 1140 Life Drawing

 One course chosen from: